Please enable JavaScript in your browser to use this page.

 • Be based in and delivering their work in the UK.

-• Have an annual income of between £20,000 and £300,000 (as reported in their most recent set of accounts filed with The Charity Commission), and
+• Have an annual income of under £400,000 (as reported in their most recent set of accounts filed with The Charity Commission), and

 • Have appropriate safeguarding policies in place.

-Further information, guidance and other useful resources are available on the Jeans for Genes website.
+Further information, guidance, Frequently Asked Questions and an application form is available on the Jeans for Genes website.